Hi! I’m Amy Clover.

-I know what it’s like to look in the mirror and hate who’s looking back, to feel trapped in a relationship you shouldn’t be in.
+I know what it’s like to look in the mirror and hate who’s looking back, to feel trapped in a relationship you shouldn’t be in, to think that you’re so broken you’re beyond healing.
 I know what it’s like to be clinically depressed, as it was that very problem that almost caused me to take my own life back in 2005.

 In high school, I was diagnosed with clinical depression.
 If I wasn’t sad, I was angry, taking it out on my fellow students and teachers.
 Let’s just say I wasn’t afraid to make a scene.

 I tried to escape my own raging emotions through taking drugs and going to raves and punk shows, but nothing helped.
 In fact, my emotional issues worsened as I got further along in school, and they followed me to the other coast when I left for college.

 At 17, I moved to New York City- across the country from anyone I knew.
 I jammed through my classes, made new friends… and put on a few pounds.
 A “few,” meaning twice the freshman fifteen.